 (5) In this section,

-“bill of exchange” has the same meaning as in the Bills of Exchange Act 1903 4 of the Commonwealth and its amendments.
+bill of exchange has the same meaning as in the Bills of Exchange Act 1903 4 of the Commonwealth and its amendments.

 102. Non-charitable and invalid purposes, inclusion does not invalidate a trust

-(1) In this section the term “imperfect trust provision” means any trust under which some non-charitable and invalid as well as some charitable purpose or purposes is or are or could be deemed to be included in any of the purposes to or for which an application of the trust property, or any part thereof, is by the trust directed or allowed.
+(1) In this section the term imperfect trust provision means any trust under which some non-charitable and invalid as well as some charitable purpose or purposes is or are or could be deemed to be included in any of the purposes to or for which an application of the trust property, or any part thereof, is by the trust directed or allowed.

 (2) A trust shall not be held to be invalid by reason that the trust property is to be held or applied in accordance with an imperfect trust provision.